-- For the delivery of materials required by the NSW Police Force or other authority for safety reasons; or - Where it is required in an emergency to avoid injury or the loss of life, to avoid damage or loss of property or to prevent environmental harm; or - Where different construction hours are permitted or required under an EPL in force in respect of the Project; or - Work approved under an Out of Hours Works Protocol for work not subject to an EPL as required by CoA E25; or - Construction that causes L{Aeq(15minute)} noise levels: - No more than 5dB(A) above the rating background level at any residence in accordance with the ICNG, and - No more than the 'Noise affected' noise management levels specified in Table 3 of the ICNG at other sensitive land uses, and - Continuous or impulsive vibration values, measured at the most affected residence are no more than the maximum values for human exposure to vibration, specified in Table 2.2 of AVTG, and - Intermittent vibration values measured at the most affected residence are no more than the maximum values for human exposure to vibration, specified in Table 2.4 of AVTG. - Where a negotiated agreement has been reached with a substantial majority of sensitive receivers who are within the vicinity of and may be potential affected by the particular Construction, and the NML and/or limit for ground-borne noise and vibration (human comfort) cannot be achieved.
+- For the delivery of materials required by the NSW Police Force or other authority for safety reasons; or - Where it is required in an emergency to avoid injury or the loss of life, to avoid damage or loss of property or to prevent environmental harm; or - Where different construction hours are permitted or required under an EPL in force in respect of the Project; or - Work approved under an Out of Hours Works Protocol for work not subject to an EPL as required by CoA E25; or - Construction that causes LAeq(15minute) noise levels: - No more than 5dB(A) above the rating background level at any residence in accordance with the ICNG, and - No more than the 'Noise affected' noise management levels specified in Table 3 of the ICNG at other sensitive land uses, and - Continuous or impulsive vibration values, measured at the most affected residence are no more than the maximum values for human exposure to vibration, specified in Table 2.2 of AVTG, and - Intermittent vibration values measured at the most affected residence are no more than the maximum values for human exposure to vibration, specified in Table 2.4 of AVTG. - Where a negotiated agreement has been reached with a substantial majority of sensitive receivers who are within the vicinity of and may be potential affected by the particular Construction, and the NML and/or limit for ground-borne noise and vibration (human comfort) cannot be achieved.
 All agreements must be in writing and a copy forwarded to the Planning Secretary at least one week before the commencement of activities.

-In accordance with CoA E21, on becoming aware of the need for emergency work in accordance with Condition E20(b), Downer must notify the ER and the EPA (if a EPL applies) of the need for that work.
-Downer must use best endeavours to notify all noise and/or vibration affected sensitive receivers of the likely impact and duration of those works.
+In accordance with CoA E21, on becoming aware of the need for emergency work in accordance with Condition E20(b), Downer must notify the ER and the EPA (if an EPL applies) of the need for that work.
+Downer will provide the notification in the form of a written email or text message to Sydney Metro, the ER and the EPA (if an EPL applies).
+Downer will notify all noise and/or vibration affected sensitive receivers of the likely impact and duration of those works within two hours of the commencement of emergency works.